rsumit123/openai-experiments/README.md

 # OpenAI Experiments

-This app uses the [Flask](https://flask.palletsprojects.com/en/2.0.x/) web framework.
-Check out the tutorial or follow the instructions below to get set up.
+This app is a demonstration of product summary creation given specifications and grammar correction using the OpenAI API with finetuned custom models.
+Check it out live here [Grammar correction](https://openai-experiments.onrender.com) and [Generate descriptions](https://openai-experiments.onrender.com/finetuning).

 ## Steps taken to finetune the model